AirDrop

 Workaround

-There are two approaches to bypass the constant code entry:
+The following approaches can be used to bypass the constant code entry:

 Use the 30-Day Rule